 diets can be a little bland for the human palate (humans have about 30

 times more taste buds than parrots), they are palatable, organic and

 made from human quality food, and many birds are encouraged to try the

 food if they see their owners eating and ‘enjoying’ it.
 This is

-particularly sucessful if the birds are used to being fed at mealtimes.
+particularly successful if the birds are used to being fed at mealtimes.

 Many birds can be encouraged to

 taste the food, and will readily consume it, if a small amount of water

 or fruit juice is added.
 Only add enough to moisten it so it sticks to their beak if they pick it up - don't 'soak' it.

 Alternatively try slightly warming the High